bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/part-three-pay-to-script-hash/timelocks/csv_p2sh.md

-# 9.4: Script with CHECKSEQUENCEVERIFY - Native Segwit P2WSH
+# Script with CHECKSEQUENCEVERIFY - Legacy P2SH

 > To follow along this tutorial
 >